Janssena/LuxTriangleAttention.jl/README.md

 # LuxTriangleAttention.jl

-Efficient Triangle Attention and Triangle Multiplication layers for Lux.jl, specifically designed for protein structure prediction models like AlphaFold2 and Boltz-1.
+Efficient Triangle Attention and Triangle Multiplication layers for Lux.jl, specifically designed for protein structure prediction models like AlphaFold and Boltz.

 ## Features